nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `untag INDEX t/TAG1 TAG2 ...` or `untag INDEX t/all`

-Removes one or more tags from a specific contact in the address book.
+Removes one or more tags from a specific contact in the contact list.

 * Untags the contact at the specified `INDEX`.
 The index refers to the index number shown next to the contact in the contact list.
 The index **must be a positive integer** 1, 2, 3, ...
 * If you only want to remove specific tags from the contact, at least one tag to remove must be specified.